Exams and writings

 Partial exams are a form of mini exams that are often called KS (kontrollskrivning in Swedish).
 Partial exams can be conducted on campus as written exams or in computer rooms for those who want to use automatically assessed quizzes.
 It is also possible to conduct partial exams through Canvas examination rooms or in the Canvas room of the course.

-Have you developed a digital examination that you want to continue to carry out but with supervision on campus?
+Have you developed a digital examination that you want to carry out with supervision on campus?
 Then you can use a computer room or ask the students to bring their own computers.
 Here you can read about what applies to the different ways to conduct an exam on a computer on campus with supervision by an exam invigilator.
+You will also find specific information and guides for conducting examinations in a computer room.